-Built in 1889 for a prominent doctor and his family, this ornate mansion is a wonderful place for a B&B. The ground-floor parlor and entryway feature natural cherry and chestnut wood, and the guest rooms have oak floors with elaborate inlays of mahogany, ash, and cherry.
-In the dining room, guests are served a hot breakfast.
+Built in 1889 by architect Willis Hale and first occupied by a prominent doctor and his family, this ornate mansion and three-story brownstone is a wonderful place for a B&B. The ground-floor parlor and entryway feature natural cherry and chestnut wood, and the guest rooms have oak floors with elaborate inlays of mahogany, ash, and cherry.
+In the dining room, guests are served a hot breakfast; the menu changes daily, and there's always muffins, cereal, coffee, and tea.
 An idyllic wraparound porch is perfect for reading a morning paper.
-One room has a glass-enclosed sitting porch, and five have working electric fireplaces (two are gas, three are electric).
+One room has a glass-enclosed sitting porch, and five have working fireplaces (each common room has its own fireplace.).
 The owners—who live in the building—are avid collectors of Victoriana, so just about every knickknack or piece of furniture is more than a century old.
 The property has free, on-premises parking.

 Each room has antique quilts, down comforters, cotton high thread count sheets with embroidery and lace and a thick terry cloth bathrobe.
 A television with cable is available in each room along with a self-controlled heating and cooling system.
 Five of the rooms offer working fireplaces, either gas or electric.
 For those guests who need it, a DVD player is available along with several rollaway beds.
 All ten rooms are furnished with Victorian furniture.
 Eight of the rooms have queen sized beds with six pillows (mix of down and memory foam), while the Regent rooms have two twin beds.

 Ask for the master bedroom if it is available.
 With its canopy four poster bed, bathtub, and separate solarium, it is easily the most luxurious room available.